MI2CAST/causalBuilder/index.md

   /**
    * Limits the dictionaries during autocomplete of source and target entities,
    * based on the selected databases by the user.
-This facilitates the search and retrieve less noisy data to the user.
+This facilitates the search and retrieves less noisy data to the user.
    * By default: all dictionaries are used
    */
   function updateEntityDatabase(list, type){
     entityToUpdate = {};
     if(type === "source"){
       entityToUpdate = SourceEntity;